Symmetry reduction for tunneling defects due to strong couplings to phonons: Dynamic response

+Next, we determine the response of the defect to applied dielectric and acoustic fields.
+The treatment of the remaining defect-phonon couplings $\tilde{W}_s + W_{w,1}+W_{w,3}$ in the Hamiltonian (\ref{hamgestraf}) is done within a standard open quantum system framework \cite{WeissBuch} employing a resumed perturbative treatment in a super-operator formulation (RESPET) \cite{Horner, Nal02, Nal10a, Nal14}.
+Details are outlined in appendix \ref{app3}.

-where we define the action of ${\cal A}$ on an operator $O$ as ${\cal A}O=\halb(AO + OA)$.
-The spectrum $C_{AB}''(\omega)$ is the imaginary part of the respective Laplace transform continued to the real axis.
+RESPET allows to determine the correlation function $C_{AB}(t) = \halb\langle A(t)B+BA(t) \rangle$ for defect operators $A$ and $B$ under the influence of phonons.
+Explicitly, we determine its Laplace transform $C_{AB}(z)$.
+The spectrum $C_{AB}''(\omega)$ is the imaginary part of the Laplace transform continued to the real axis.
 It is connected to the spectrum $\chi_{AB}''(\omega)$ of the linear response function $\chi_{AB}(t)=\langle A(t)B-BA(t) \rangle$ via the fluctuation-dissipation-theorem \be \chi''_{AB}(\omega) = (2/\hbar)\tanh(\beta\omega/2) C''_{AB}(\omega) . \ee Absorption or dielectric / acoustic loss are proportional to the spectra $\chi''_{AB}(\omega)$ whereas change of dielectric constant or speed of sound are proportional to the real part of the susceptibility $\chi_{AB}'(\omega)$ which can be determined using the Kramers-Kronig relation.